61850security/S-PMU/README.md

 # S-PMU

+# Update Status
+We are in the process of updating the current S-PMU framework with addtional security mechanisms and docuemnt the frameowrk as journal paper.
+We hope to release update S-PMU frameork sometime during 2021.

 1. PMU_simulator_without_security.c

 	This program defines all the necessary fields of IEEE C37.118.2 protocol and send it to destination device.